andrea260198/quant_finance/README.md

 Below is the volatility surface I obtained.
 Note that the simulation become very unstable when the moneyness increases (strike low) and expiry is close to zero.

+Now the goal is to decrease instability and decrease the runtime by using parallelization.

 ![image](images/implied_volatility_surface.png)

 Monte Carlo simulation was performed with 100,000 simulations and timestep equal to 0.01 .